woodstr/Research-Project-Data-Matrix-Code/WeeklyMeetings.md

 ## Outcome of Week

-TBD
+Decided on:
+- Trying out pretrained YOLO models on MAN ES provided dataset
+- Finding a python library for non-rigid deformable transformation (bending cylinder shape etc.)
+- Train non-pretrained YOLO on kaggle dataset to see how it performs
+- See if YOLO pretrained on different datasets exists and compare

 # Week 2 - 10 October 2024

-- What helped you this week?
-- What did you achieve?
-- What did you struggle with?
-- What would you like to work on next week?
-- Where do you need help from Veronika?
-- What are the agreements after this meeting?

 ## Goals

-### Data Annotation :x:
+### Data Annotation :on:

-Annotate MAN ES provided dataset according to chosen model architecture.
-Model could be predicting dots, coordinates, a mix...
+Annotate MAN ES provided dataset according to YOLO architecture.
+Model is predicting [x,y,W,h] of bounding boxes.

-### Source Dataset (for transfer learning) :x:

-Find and prepare a public dataset (containing any DM code like images) for the bulk training of the chosen model.
-This will be ~90% of the models training process.

-We will later finetune the model to the MAN ES provided dataset.
+### YOLO models :on:

+Find (and download) some different pretrained YOLO models.

+Also set up pipeline for training untrained YOLO models.

-### Evaluation Metric :x:
+### Evaluation Metric :on:

-Based on previous papers choices, decide upon an evaluation metric.
+Decide upon an evaluation metric.
 Will likely be a simple metric like accuracy, as false positives should not be likely with Data Matrix decoding.

 ## Outcome of Week